Many states hit pause on reopening but experts say the spread of coronavirus is now hard to control

 In Texas, after the governor ordered bars closed again last week, one owner in Houston told CNN he is filing for unemployment.

-And after Florida suspended on-site alcohol consumption, one Jacksonville bar said they were worried about what closing their doors a second time will mean.
+And after Florida suspended on-site alcohol consumption, people running one Jacksonville bar said they were worried about what closing their doors a second time will mean.

 "We barely survived the first shutdown and once we were allowed to re-open in Phase 2, were very strict about following all CDC guidelines," a spokesperson for the Volstead bar said.

-In Arizona, where the governor announced perhaps one of the most sweeping rollbacks yet, many businesses were forced to shut down, this time for at least 30 days.
+In Arizona, where the governor on Monday announced perhaps one of the most sweeping rollbacks yet, many businesses were forced to shut down, this time for at least 30 days.

 "Our expectation is that next week, our numbers will be worse," Gov. Doug Ducey said Monday.
 "It will take several weeks for the mitigations we are putting in place to take effect."